hauspie/ssl-store/README.md

 Usage
 =====
+* `ssl help`
+  Displays this help message
+* `ssl version`
+  Displays the version of the script
 * `ssl init`
-  Initialize new ssl storage.
+  Initializes new ssl storage.
 If git command is installed, it will initialize it as a git repository.
 * `ssl [ls] [-v]`
   List managed CA. With -v, also lists certificates for